MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

 ---
 author: SoniaLopezBravo
-description: Learn how to run the Resource Estimator target in Azure Quantum and tips to make your work and job submission more efficient ms.date: 02/12/2023 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk
+description: Learn how to make your work and job submission more efficient with the Resource Estimator target ms.date: 03/06/2023 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk